"Two thirds of UK elderly pet owners have said that they would be 'devastated' if they had to give up their pet to go into care"

 Pet-friendly Care Providers:

-All of Hallmark Care Homes' 22 care homes are pet-friendly!
-They have care homes located across the UK in the following counties: Berkshire, Cambridgeshire, East Sussex, Essex, Kent, London, Oxfordshire, Somerset, Suffolk, Surrey, Wales, Warwickshire and West Sussex.
+All 22 of Hallmark Care Homes' care homes are pet-friendly!
+They are located across the UK in the following counties: Berkshire, Cambridgeshire, East Sussex, Essex, Kent, London, Oxfordshire, Somerset, Suffolk, Surrey, Wales, Warwickshire, and West Sussex.

-Louise Baxter, Home Manager says, 'If I was going into a care home and somebody said to me I had to not bring my pet with me, I would feel that as such a loss.
+Louise Baxter, the Home Manager, remarks, 'If I was going into a care home and somebody said to me I had to not bring my pet with me, I would feel that as such a loss.
 I may feel that I've lost something anyway coming into care and being able to bring your pet into the care home means that we're really looking at the person as a whole.
 It's given new energy to lots of our residents.'.

-If you would like assistance in finding a care home for yourself and your pet, please do contact TrustedCare today.
-Our Care Advisers will be happy to provide you with a list of care home's near you that are pet-friendly!
+If you need help finding a care home for yourself and your pet, please reach out to TrustedCare today.
+Our Care Advisers will be happy to provide you with a list of nearby pet-friendly care homes!

 For expert help with shortlisting care homes near you, contact us via phone, email or live chat.